 Conclusion

 In this article, you learned about the steps involved in loading data from JSON to BigQuery from scratch.
 You also learned about the key features of Google BigQuery.
-To carry out an in-depth analysis of your project you would often need to extract data in JSON format from multiple sources to have all insights.
-Integrating and analyzing your data from a diverse set of data sources can be challenging and this is where Hevo Data comes into the picture.
+To carry out an in-depth analysis of your project, you would often need to extract data in JSON format from multiple sources to get all the insights.
+Integrating and analyzing your data from a diverse set of data sources can be challenging, and this is where Hevo Data comes into the picture.
+Sign up for a 14-day free trial and experience the feature-rich Hevo suite firsthand.

 Rakesh is a research analyst at Hevo Data with more than three years of experience in the field.
 He specializes in technologies, including API integration and machine learning.
 The combination of technical skills and a flair for writing brought him to the field of writing on highly complex topics.
 He has written numerous articles on a variety of data engineering topics, such as data integration, data analytics, and data management.
 He enjoys simplifying difficult subjects to help data practitioners with their doubts related to data engineering.